Baraajad231/chat-app-css-illustration-master/Readme.md

 root
 ├─ images/                # assets from the challenge ├─ design/                # provided JPG designs
-├─ index.html
+├─ Result/                # provided png for what we got ├─ index.html
 ├─ styles.css
 └─ README.md